My Shop

 Thanks so much everyone for leaving lovely compliments about my felt dandelions.
-As promised I'll show you how to make one here:
+As promised I'll show you how to make one here.
+They are ever so simple:

 You'll need some light yellow felt and some dark yellow felt; a pipe cleaner, some green wool or florist's tape and some green felt.

-First off cut a piece of the dark yellow felt into a rectangle 8cm by 2.5cm and the light yellow into a piece measuring 16cm by 2.5cm at one end and 3.5cm at the other.
+First off cut a piece of the dark yellow felt into a rectangle.
+Then the light yellow into a piece measuring the same height and double the width at one end and tapering to about a cm taller at the other.
 Snip cuts into each piece but not right down to the bottom edge:

 The finer the fringe the nicer the flower I reckon although you can't go too thin as the felt will just break.